IMAP-Science-Operations-Center/imap_processing/docs/source/external-tools/cdf/cdf_requirements.rst

 ``DEPEND_0``
 ^^^^^^^^^^^^
-Explicitly ties a data variable to the time variable on which it depends.
+Explicitly ties a data variable to the time variable on which it depends (i.e. - the `epoch` variable).
 All variables which change with time must have a ``DEPEND_0`` attribute defined.

+Even if there is no time dependency of the data *within* the CDF file, SPDF has stated it would still be ideal to include a DEPEND_0 for each variable to ensure continuity *between* CDF files.

 ``DEPEND_i``
 ^^^^^^^^^^^^